 Transition risk considers how changes in policy, technology, business practices and market preferences to address climate change can lead to changes in the value of assets.
-Climate change risk is an overarching risk that can act as a driver of other categories of risk, such as credit risk from obligors exposed to high climate risk, reputational risk from increased stakeholder concerns about financing high carbon industries and operational risk from physical climate risks to the Fund's facilities.
+Climate change risk is an overarching risk that can act as a driver of other categories of risk, such as credit risk from obligors coposed to high climate risk, reputational risk from increased stakeholder concerns about financing high carbon industries and operational risk from physical climate risks to the Fund's Management's and Trustee's facilities.